 The chief residents are a liaison between the residents and the faculty.
 If any conflicts arise between the residents and faculty, the chief residents should be notified.
 The chief residents are responsible for contacting the Program Director.
-The residents may contact the Program Director of any problems that are unresolved by the chief residents.
+The residents may contact the Program Director if any problems are unresolved by the chief residents.